blancamiller/exo-endo/README.md

 ## Experimental Set-up

 - The Q function is represented as a neural network with a single hidden later of 20 tanh units and a linear output layer.
-- The Q-learning updates are implemented with stochastic gradient descent.
+- The Q-learning updates are implemented with stochastic gradient descent
+- The Q-learning discount factor is 0.9, learning rate is 0.05
-- Exploration is achieved via Boltzmann exploration with temperature parameter Beta.
+- Exploration is achieved via Boltzmann exploration with temperature parameter Beta set to 1.0.
+- Steepest descent solving is used from Manopt

-- Given the current Q-values, the action a_t is selected according to:
+- Given a set of Q-values, an action a_t is selected according to:

 ```